-LOCAL RULE 8007A.
+LOCAL RULE 8010A.
 COMPLETION OF THE TRANSCRIPT AND TRANSMISSION OF RECORD

 - (a) Transmission of the Preliminary Record.
 Unless the appellant has filed an election to have the appeal heard by the district court, promptly upon the filing of a notice of appeal, the clerk of the bankruptcy court shall transmit to the clerk of the bankruptcy appellate panel a notice that an appeal has been taken. - (b) Supplemental Record.
 The clerk of the bankruptcy court shall supplement this preliminary record by transmitting to the clerk of the bankruptcy appellate panel notice of any subsequently filed appeal-related motions and orders. - (c) Transmission of the Record.
 Transmission of the preliminary record and any supplemental record to the clerk of the bankruptcy appellate panel constitutes transmission of the record on appeal for the purposes of Fed.R.Bankr.P.
-8007(b). - (d) Docketing the Appeal.
+8010(b). - (d) Docketing the Appeal.
 The clerk of the bankruptcy appellate panel shall docket the appeal and establish a schedule for the completion of the transcript and the filing of briefs.
-For the purpose of determining where to file a certification under Local Rule 8001B, and for no other purpose, the appeal is deemed to be docketed 30 days after the date the notice of appeal was filed.
 The clerk shall notify all parties to the appeal and the clerk of the bankruptcy court that the matter has been docketed and a briefing schedule established.
 At the time of the docketing the clerk shall assign the case a unique, permanent bankruptcy appellate panel case number. - (e) Duty of the court reporter to prepare and file the transcript.
-The acknowledgment of a transcript request prepared by the reporter, electronic court recording operator or transcribing service shall be sent to both the clerk of the bankruptcy court and the clerk of the bankruptcy appellate panel. - (f) Duty of the bankruptcy court clerk to transmit the transcript.
+The acknowledgment of a transcript request prepared by the reporter, electronic court recording operator or transcribing service shall be filed with the clerk of the bankruptcy court pursuant to Fed.R.Bankr.P.
+8010(a)(2)(A) and sent to the clerk of the bankruptcy appellate panel. - (f) Duty of the bankruptcy court clerk to transmit the transcript.
 Upon the filing of the transcript, the clerk of the bankruptcy court shall transmit an electronic copy of the transcript to the clerk of the bankruptcy appellate panel, who shall file it under seal.

-LOCAL RULE 8008A.
+LOCAL RULE 8011A.
 ELECTRONIC FILING AND NOTICING